antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

 );
 ```

 The database file (I called it `Sample.db`) can then be saved in the root directory of the project.
-This is ane asy place to store it.
+This is an easy place to store it.

 Next, let's define some simple types for our domain: